MaineKuehn/usim/docs/source/api/usim.rst

 Starting a Simulation
 ---------------------

-Simulations in μSim always defined based on a number of initial root :term:`activities <activity>`, which may branch out to more :term:`activities <activity>`.
+Simulations in μSim are always defined based on a number of initial root :term:`activities <activity>`, which may branch out to more :term:`activities <activity>`.
 A simulation is started by calling :py:func:`usim.run`, passing in its